Capon: History

 The origins of caponised chickens are contested.
 They were known in ancient China as well as in ancient Greece and ancient Rome.

-An early record of caponisation is found under the Roman Republic: the Lex Faunia of 162 BC forbade fattening hens to conserve grain rations, so the Romans instead castrated roosters, which resulted in a doubling of size.
+An early record of caponisation is found under the Roman Republic: the Lex Fannia of 162 BC forbade fattening hens to conserve grain rations, so the Romans instead castrated roosters, which resulted in a doubling of size.

 It was also practiced later throughout medieval times, with gastronomic texts describing capons as preferred poultry since the ordinary fowl of the farmyard was regarded as peasant fare and "popular malice crediting monks with a weakness for capons."

 In the early 20th century, France was internationally renowned for maintaining a strong caponisation tradition with widespread and established industries throughout the country.

 William Shakespeare mentioned capon in the famous "All the world's a stage" monologue from his play As You Like It (written c.1600).
 He similarly describes capon as a food of the wealthy.
 The monologue describes human life as consisting of seven stages, and the fifth stage is a middle-aged man who has reached the point where he has acquired wisdom and wealth.
 The monologue describes the fifth stage as: "The Justice, In fair round belly, with a good capon lin'd".
 In addition his character Sir John Falstaff is described as or implied to be fond of capons.

 Effects of caponisation

 Caponisation is the process of turning a cockerel into a capon.
 Caponisation can be done by surgically removing the bird's testes, or may also be accomplished through the use of estrogen implants.
 With either method, the male sex hormones normally present are no longer effective.
 Caponisation must be done before the rooster matures so that it develops without the influence of male sex hormones.

-Capons, due to the lack of the male sex drive, are not as aggressive as normal roosters.
+Capons are not as aggressive as normal roosters.
 This makes capons easier to handle and allows capons to be kept together with other capons since their reduced aggression prevents them from fighting.

 The lack of sex hormones results in meat that is less gamey in taste.
 Capon meat is also more moist, tender and flavorful than that of a cockerel or a hen, which is due not only to the hormonal differences during the capon's development but also because capons are not as active as roosters, which makes their meat more tender and fatty.

 Capons develop a smaller head, comb and wattle than those of a normal rooster.

 Capons are fairly rare in industrial meat production.
 Chickens raised for meat are bred and raised so that they mature very quickly.
 Industrial chickens can be sent to market in as little as five weeks.
 Capons produced under these conditions will taste very similar to conventional chicken meat, making their production unnecessary.